Install memory in an iMac

 If your iMac doesn’t start up or turn on after you've installed additional memory, check each of the following, then try to start your iMac again.

-Verify that the added memory is compatible with your iMac.
+Verify that memory that's been added is compatible with your iMac.

 Visually inspect each DIMM to ensure they have been installed correctly and are fully seated.
 If one DIMM is sitting higher or is not parallel with the other DIMMs, remove and inspect the DIMMs before reinstalling them.
 Each DIMM is keyed and can only be inserted in one direction.